canvas-medical/documentation/collections/_api/coverageeligibilityresponse.md

             description: Reason for the request, will always be **["benefits"]**
           - name: patient
             type: json
-            description: Patient resource the eligibility response is for.
+            description: Patient resource the CoverageEligibilityResponse is for.
             attributes:
               - name: reference
                 type: string